 the Natural History page for some information on this very rare daffodil that has been planted at Llangiwg

-Llangiwg, the building and local
+Llangiwg, the building

-the continuity of a community with all its social, cultural religious and historical associations.
+symbol of the continuity of a community with all its social, cultural religious and historical associations.
 The former church is situated on Barley Hill (locally known as “The Barley”) which

 is 688ft./206.4m above sea level.
 The town of Pontardawe lies about 1.5km to the south east and

 the building occupies a sheltered site on the side of The Barley with wonderful views over the local mountains

 all the way to Swansea Bay.
 The Barley reflects the agricultural nature of the area before the advent of industry

 The Llangiwg Community Association The church is now in community ownership,